awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-synthetics-canary.md

 ```
 {
     "AWSTemplateFormatVersion": "2010-09-09",
-    "Description": "AWS CloudFormation Sample Template for AWS Synthetics: Create a Canary using this template",
+    "Description": "CloudFormation Sample Template for CloudWatch Synthetics: Create a Canary using this template",
     "Resources": {
         "SyntheticsCanary": {
             "Type": "AWS::Synthetics::Canary",